 I obtained my Bachelor's of Technical Management - Accounting from Devry University and my Masters of Business Administration - Accounting from Keller Business School of Management.
 I have always been the type of person who sought to help others along the way.
 I am available to tutor Math subjects ranging from Middle Math through Algebra 2.
 I can also offer assistance with Business and Accounting College-level courses.
 I enjoy all of these subjects.
 I seek to use my academic and professional experience to help others excel and be successful in life.
 I believe that you have everything you need on the inside of you.
 If I can help you understand the basics of the work and you combine that with your knowledge and confidence, you will be successful.
 Outside of academia, I love to watch movies, relax to some nice music, and sing.
 I also enjoy spending time with friends and family.
 I believe it is necessary to be focused, but there is nothing wrong with having a little fun while you're doing it.
 I would hope that we can build a rapport so that you can feel open to letting me share a piece of your life in some way.
 I understand that the things you have going outside of this exercise affects your state of mind so let's talk so we can focus on the task at hand.
 Remember, when you have been blessed, you should always seek to be a blessing to someone else.

-DeVry University-North Carolina - BS, Technical Management - Accounting
+Undergraduate Degree: DeVry University-North Carolina - Bachelor of Science, Technical Management - Accounting

-DeVry University's Keller Graduate School of Management-North Carolina - MBA, Business Administration - Accounting
+Graduate Degree: DeVry University's Keller Graduate School of Management-North Carolina - Masters in Business Administration, Business Administration - Accounting

 What is your teaching philosophy?

 I am a firm believer that most students have an idea of what needs to be done, but because everyone learns differently, they may need some coaching to get the concepts.
 I coach the student by asking questions that they would normally ask me in order to get them thinking.
 I can keep them on track by knowing the material and working through things together.